howerj/cdb/readme.md

 A clone of the [CDB][] database, a simple, read-only (once created) database.
-The database library is designed so it can be embedded into a microcontroller if needed.
+The database library is designed so it can be embedded into a microcontroller if needed and has very low memory requirements that are configurable.
 This program can be used for creating and querying CDB databases, which consist of key-value pairs of binary data.

 This program also includes several options that help in testing out the database, one for hashing input keys and printing the hash for the default hash function and another one for generating a database with (Pseudo-)random keys and values of a given length.

+There are some example database available at
+<https://github.com/howerj/cdbdbs> that can be used in conjunction with this
+library or other CDB compatible tools for testing purposes.

 **This library can create 16, 32 and 64 bit versions of the CDB file format removing one of the major limitations of the 32-bit version.**

+**A new 64-bit version of CDB has been released, available at
+<https://cdb.cr.yp.to/index.html>, this means some of the documentaiton here is
+out of date, and the new format will need to be implemented and tested for capatibility with this version.**

-**The 64-bit version of the database uses a different hash than djb2**.
+**The 64-bit version of the database uses a different hash than djb2, this will be resolved with flags in future releases.**

 # OPTIONS